-To support ASR in an Ultra 450 system, it is desirable to be able to run firmware diagnostics (POST/OBDiag) on any or all reset events.
-Rather than simply changing the default setting of diag-switch? to true, which carries with it other side effects (see the OpenBoot 3.x Command Reference Manual), the Ultra 450 OBP provides a new NVRAM variable called diag-trigger that lets you choose which reset events, if any, will automatically engage POST/OBDiag.
+To support ASR in Enterprise 250 servers, it is desirable to be able to run firmware diagnostics (POST/OBDiag) on any or all reset events.
+Rather than simply changing the default setting of diag-switch? to true, which carries with it other side effects (see the OpenBoot 3.x Command Reference Manual), the Enterprise 250 OBP provides a new NVRAM variable called diag-trigger that lets you choose which reset events, if any, will automatically engage POST/OBDiag.
 The diag-trigger variable, and its various settings are described in the following table.